 RRS Monopod Head

-As you can tell from the photos, my MH-01 monopod head has been through a lot.
-Unlike a ball head, this head only allows you to move the camera in one axis, and it works great with super telephoto lenses that have a tripod collar.
-The collar allows you to rotate the camera between portrait and landscape orientation, and the monopod head simply allows you more freedom when aiming at something that’s much higher or lower than your shooting position.
+As you can see from the photos, my MH-01 monopod head has been through a lot.
+Unlike a ball head, this head only allows movement in one axis, but it works well with super telephoto lenses that have a tripod collar.
+The collar lets you rotate the camera between portrait and landscape modes, and the monopod head gives you more freedom when aiming at subjects that are much higher or lower than your shooting position.
+What’s great about the MH-01 head is that its base has an integrated Arca-Swiss dovetail.
+If you want to mount a quick-release clamp on your monopod, you can easily add and remove the head as needed.
+For a more permanent setup, it features a 3/8″-16 threaded hole on the bottom.

-If you shoot field sports where you’re usually shooting something that is roughly at your level, there’s no good reason to buy this monopod head.
-On the other hand, if you’re shooting wildlife then you never really know where things will be.
-Without a monopod head, tilting the lens up at a severe angle requires an uncomfortable crouching posture that could eliminate all of the stabilization you were trying to add by using a monopod.
+If you shoot field sports where you’re typically aiming at targets roughly at your level, there’s no good reason to buy this monopod head.
+However, if you’re photographing wildlife, you never really know where the subjects will be.
+Without a monopod head, tilting the lens up sharply requires an awkward crouch that can nullify the stabilization benefits you’re trying to achieve with a monopod.
+In this crouched position, smooth panning is especially difficult, so this head is very useful for photographing birds in flight with a monopod.

 MH-01 Vs. MH-02

-The RRS monopod head is available in two variations.
-MH-01 has a clamp that can be rotated by 90-degrees using a hex wrench.
-Most people will want this version, and when using it with collared lenses, you can just set the clamp position so that the lens foot runs parallel with the tilt axis.
+The RRS monopod head comes in two versions.
+The MH-01 features a clamp that can be rotated 90 degrees with a hex wrench.
+Most users will prefer this version, and when used with collared lenses, you can simply position the clamp so the lens foot runs parallel to the tilt axis.
+The MH-02 is a slightly more expensive version of the head that lets you change the clamp orientation without tools.
+If you often need to switch between supporting a long collared lens and a shorter non-collared lens, the MH-02 speeds up that process.

 RRS Frankenheads